 In 1912, Three Girls Bakery opened in the Corner Market Building on the corner of First and Pike (where Pike Place Flowers is now located).
 Advertising two loaves of bread for 15 cents: “A good deal for your money.”
 They celebrated their 100th anniversary in 2012 and are the oldest business in the market.
 Check out their store close to Post Alley.

 In 1918 the City of Seattle created City Fish to counter the high prices of fish when there was a sudden rise in the cost of salmon to 25 cents a lb.
 This additional competition brought the salmon prices back to ten cents a lb. and the city gave up its role of fishmonger and price fixer after the war.
 At Pure Foods Fish, you can by the best smoke salmon you have ever tried.. seriously.
 Sean is the guy you want to talk to and ask him for a free sample, and he will let you try before you buy.
 They can also pack for you to ship home or you can order online on their website.

 The Busker, also known as performers, are great to photograph.
 Many of them work in the market full time, and if you do take a photo of these performers, please be sure to tip.
-Our friend Farrell, the Balloon guy, is real comfortable with you take portraits up close.
-He might talk your ear off, but he is sure to give you some fun photos to take back home.

 The Original Starbucks is always crowded during the day.
 If you want a coffee, get there early or wait until after 6 PM.
 Being one of the busiest Starbucks in the world, you know it’s going to be crowded with over 100 people in line at times.
 Though it is not the busiest in the world, Shibuya Crossing in Tokyo is the busiest in the world; it is the one place that every coffee aficionado wants to see when coming to Seattle.